pochita0109/Abstraction_and_Encapsulation/README.md

-ABSTRACTION AND ENCAPSULATION
+# ABSTRACTION AND ENCAPSULATION

 - This project used Object-Oriented Programming and applied two of the four pillars of OOP, which are abstraction and encapsulation.
 For this project, it has three (3) programs, one for a fan, one for a car, and one for a pet.
 Each program has separate folders and the files are located inside of it.
+All of the programs have private instance variables, as it is one of the principles of encapsulation.

 FAN PROGRAM
 - This program has a fan object embedded with four different attributes: speed, switch, radius, and color. by entering the values needed, the result will look like the picture below: